-Planning on setting off fireworks to celebrate the new year?
+Planning on setting off fireworks to celebrate America’s birthday?
 The sale and personal use of fireworks is legal in Georgia after relatively recent legislation.

 But there are some caveats and limitations on when and where you can set off fireworks.

 Georgians can set off fireworks on normal days until 9 p.m., until 1 a.m. on New Year’s Day, according to the legislation.
 (On Fourth of July, fireworks can be set off until midnight.)

 While Georgia cities cannot ban the use of fireworks, they can extend hours, regulate where fireworks are sold through zoning and enact taxes on sales, according to the Georgia Municipal Association.